Written by Rachael Kraft (Last Updated 3/8/2023)

 There are a few ways to lessen the chances of getting sick:

-- Minimize your horse’s stress by insuring the trailer is well-ventilated and an appropriate temperature.
+Minimize your horse’s stress by ensuring the trailer is well-ventilated and at an appropriate temperature.
 Also, make sure your horse is given enough food, water, and rest breaks during the trip.

 “You should closely monitor your horse’s vital signs to catch signs of stress, colic, or other illness early,” shared Dr. Mueller.
 Check the following at least twice daily or more frequently if your horse appears stressed: temperature (normal 98-101), pulse (normal 36-44), and respiratory rate (normal 8-20 breaths/min).